ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 The solution to read skews is **snapshot isolation**, where each transaction reads from a consistent snapshot of the database, as if it was frozen at a particular point in time.
 It is usually implemented using write locks, but readers doesn't require any locks.

-The difference between snapshot isolation reads and read committed, is that snapshot isolation keeps *several* versions of an object instead of just two.
+Snapshot isolation reads differ from read committed in that it keeps *several* versions of an object instead of just two.

 Indexing might sound like a problem for snapshot isolation, but one solution is to have the index point to *all* versions of an object, while another approach is to use an append-only/copy-on-write variant that doesn't overwrite pages in the underlying tree.